MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-sql-workloads-azure-virtual-machines/includes/7-compare-additional-migration-methods.md

 You can choose to migrate a SQL Server database to SQL Server on Azure Virtual Machine with a **.bacpac** file for the import process.
 This **.bacpac** file allows you to import the data from either Azure Blob storage or local storage in an on-premises location.
 A **.bacpac** file is a compressed file containing the metadata and data from the database.

-For optimal scale and performance in production environments, it's highly recommended to utilize the [SQLPackage](/sql/tools/sqlpackage/sqlpackage) utility.
+For optimal scale and performance in production environments, it's  recommended to use the [SQLPackage](/sql/tools/sqlpackage/sqlpackage) utility.
 Running multiple SqlPackage commands in parallel for subsets of tables can significantly accelerate import/export operations.

 ## SQL Server data files on Azure Storage